Author and affiliation: Nicolas Hénin, EU DisinfoLab

 Introduction

-- The present factsheet delves into platforms’ policies on election misinformation, focusing on Facebook, Instagram, YouTube, TikTok, and Twitter.
-All these platforms have been qualified as Very Large Online Platforms (VLOPs) by the European Union Digital Services Act and will have to comply with particularly stringent regulations and justify the means they deploy to combat disinformation.
-In addition, they will be particularly scrutinised during events with a high social impact, such as elections.
+- The present factsheet delves into platform policies on election misinformation, focusing on Facebook, Instagram, YouTube, TikTok, and X. All these platforms have been qualified as Very Large Online Platforms (VLOPs) by the European Union Digital Services Act.
+Therefore, they must comply with particularly stringent regulations and justify the means they deploy to combat false and misleading information.
+Moreover, as the 2024 election super year unfolds, these platforms will be particularly scrutinised.

-- Generally speaking, all the platforms discussed here have identified the potential for harm that electoral misinformation contains: reduction of trust in democratic institutions, not accepting the outcome of the vote, voter suppression, calls for violence or even the overthrow of the institutions, etc.
+- Although with different degrees of concern, all the platforms discussed here have identified electoral misinformation’s potential for harm: reduction of trust in democratic institutions, not accepting the outcome of the vote, voter suppression, calls for violence or even the overthrow of the institutions, etc.

-- As with our other factsheet on misinformation about the COVID-19 pandemic, this document is hampered by the fact that election-related policies are sometimes confused with general policies to combat misinformation.
+- As is often the case when investigating topic-specific misinformation, this document is hampered by the fact that election-related policies are sometimes confused with general policies to combat misinformation.
 However, this factsheet attempts to focus as much as possible on electoral misinformation and the policies against it.

 Click on the below button to read this technical document: